rachelcamurphy/Automated_ELK_Stack_Deployment/README.md

-Rice University Cyber Bootcamp Coursework
+Rice University Cybersecurity Bootcamp Coursework
 ---

 This repository includes Linux scripts from the bootcamp coursework and an ELK Stack Deployment Guide.